 As I stare out the windows at the perpetual drizzle of Vancouver I can’t help thinking that February is perhaps not the best month for the Weekly Photo Challenge to challenge us on what we love about our home town.

 Although it did get me thinking.
 Maybe I could scare up a few reasons to like Vancouver in February after all.

 The mountains of Vancouver are kind of in your face.
-In the summer there’s tons of hiking and places to explore; in the winter all that rain translates into snow in the five local mountains and lots of opportunities to ski.Up at Blackcomb the air is filled with crystalline sparkles that show up as little rainbow circles in the photo.
+In the summer there’s tons of hiking and places to explore; in the winter all that rain in the city translates into snow in the five local mountains with lots of opportunities to ski.Up at Blackcomb the air is filled with crystalline sparkles that show up as little rainbow circles in the photo.

 One of the great things about this city is that it is made up of so many cultures resulting in a mass of different cultural celebrations.

 In February the big event is Chinese New Year and it’s coming up soon.
 I’ve written about it a lot over the years and can’t even begin to pick my favourite moment or photo.

 - Chinese New Year 2012, the Parade and Food